antrea-io/antrea/docs/windows.md

       hostNetwork: true
 ```

-For Containerd runtime, Set `hostNetwork` as true and add options in spec and command.
+For containerd runtime, Set `hostNetwork` as true and add options in spec and command.

 ```yaml
 apiVersion: apps/v1